In A Nut Shell

 In order to do our bit, we've always supported really good people doing really good things, handing out jars of peanut butter of all shapes and sizes for every reason you could possibly imagine.
 And we want to do really good, REALLY GOOD!
 And one way we can help do that is to tell your story and have more eyeballs seeing the amazing stuff you're doing too.

 Let's face it, marketing is expensive.
 So if we have a voice, why not use it for good?!
-Last year we did a label.
+In 2021 we did a label.
 A really good label.
 It was Really Good Peanut Butter For A Really Good Cause.
 In a lightbulb moment, we realised that not only was this a way for us to donate to Big Brothers Big Sisters, but it was also a way for us to help spread the word of the awesome work they're doing for our tamariki.

 So each week, one of our PBMs will pic a really good cause for us to get behind.
-Sometimes there may be even more... and of course, we'll continue working with some really good organisations on the side that we think you should see - you can read more about them further down the page.
+Sometimes there may be even more... and of course, we'll continue working with some really good organisations that we think you should see - you can read more about them further down the page.

 Have you got something you think we can help with?

 Just fill in the form below to get things cracking!

 Tell us your story